AugelabTech/AugeLab-Studio-Issues/README.md

 <br>
 </div>
 Here you can report your issues or request new features.
-If you are familiar with GitHub, click the [Issues](https://github.com/AugelabTech/AugeLab-Studio-Issues/issues) tab, open an issue with the correct labels, and provide sufficient information on your setup/request.
-Otherwise, read below and follow template instructions.
+If you are familiar with GitHub, click on the Issues tab, open an issue with the correct labels, and provide sufficient information on your setup/request.
+Otherwise, read below and follow the template instructions.

 You are also welcome to discuss/share anything with us on our [Discussions](https://github.com/AugelabTech/AugeLab-Studio-Issues/discussions) section.

 ## Bug Reports

 In order to send a bug report, [click here](https://github.com/augelab/AugeLab-Studio-Issues/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=).
 Detailed instructions to send bug reports will be written in a text box.

 ## Feature Requests